Platform

 min read

 When it comes to beacons vs. geofencing, it’s important to know what they can do so you can pick the best option for your business.
-Find out how beacons and geofencing work and which you should pick for your next ad campaign.
+Find out how beacons and geofencing work and which you should choose for your next ad campaign.

 WHAT IS GEOFENCING AND HOW IS IT USED?